-- Renovated halls
+- Traditional style residence halls

-- Superior connectivity (voice, video, and data)
+- Reliable connectivity (voice, video, and data)

 - Convenient proximity to classes, libraries, and events

-- The opportunity to participate in on-campus activities
+- Opportunities to participate in on-campus activities

 - Energetic residential, academic, support, social, recreational, and resource programs

-If you have any questions, don’t hesitate to visit us at the Residential Life Office in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at email@example.com.
+If you have any questions, don’t hesitate to visit us at the Office for Residential Life in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at email@example.com.